Fastestkyo/ED3D/journal.md

 **Total Time Spent:** 20.5 hours

 **Project Idea:**
-*Develop a 3D printer equipped with a holographic transparent screen that displays the printing process in real-time.*
+*Develop a 3D printer equipped with a transparent screen that displays the thing that is being printed.*

 ---